dev-mansonthomas/AKS-ActiveActive-Redis/README.md

 # Access to Redis Enterprise WebUI

 You may need it to access the WebUi for the demo and register your license.
-In case of the license, it need to be register on both nodes (this can also be scripted)
+In case of the license, it needs to be registered on both nodes (this can also be scripted)

 ## Get credentials